linode/docs/docs/guides/tools-reference/tools/chroot-for-testing/index.md

 To exit the `chroot` environment, simply use the `exit` command.
 This takes you out of the `chroot` shell and back to the main Linux system's shell.

-Once you are done with your tests, you likely are ready to remove the environment altogether, which you can do with the following steps.
+Once you are done with your tests, you may be ready to remove the environment altogether.
+You can achieve this with the following steps.

 1. Unmount each of the drives you mounted previously.